astronomer/docs/learn/airflow-databricks.md

 ## Step 2: Create Databricks Notebooks

 You can orchestrate any existing Databricks notebooks in a Databricks Workflow using the Astro Databricks provider.
-If you don't have Databricks notebooks ready follow the steps below to create two notebooks to use in this tutorial.
+If you don't have Databricks notebooks ready, follow the steps below to create two notebooks to use in this tutorial.

 1. [Create an empty notebook](https://docs.databricks.com/notebooks/notebooks-manage.html) in your Databricks workspace called `notebook1`.